Transparency International Bangladesh

 Transparency International Bangladesh (TIB) is the Bangladeshi branch of the Berlin-based Transparency International, a civil society organisation dedicated to fighting against corruption.

 History

 TIB started its activities in 1997, under founding chairman Syed Humayun Kabir.

+In 1999, it started its Investigative Journalism Awards (IJA) programme to recognise and encourage in-depth reporting on corruption.

 In 2016, it criticised new government rules on NGOs that received foreign funding.
 It also asked the government to not take a 2 billion dollar development loan from the world Bank.
 This law was created after TIB Executive Director Iftekharuzzaman called the country's Parliament a 'puppet show stage'.